Toggle: English / Spanish

 A low-salt diet may be recommended.
 Fluid may be restricted in some cases.
 Activities, including nursing the baby, may be limited when symptoms develop.

 Daily weighing may be recommended.
-A weight gain of 3 or 4 pounds or more over 1 or 2 days may be a sign of fluid buildup.
+A weight gain of 3 to 4 pounds (1.5 to 2 kilograms) or more over 1 or 2 days may be a sign of fluid buildup.